 - Purpleair.com is another useful resource, offering hyper-local air quality monitoring in many areas.
+PurpleAir is run by a private company and relies on sensors installed voluntarily on individual properties.

 If you are in an area where outdoor air quality has been deemed unhealthy or greater by the local government agency, the California Department of Industrial Relations and Cal/OSHA offers this information about protecting outdoor workers and indoor workplaces from smoke caused by wildfires.
 The page can also be viewed in Spanish.

-Information on schools and colleges
+Information on Schools and Colleges

 - For K-12 school districts, here are answers to frequently asked questions regarding wildfire recovery from the California Department of Education.